suhridgit/netflix_mixture_models_expectation_maximization/README.md

 Initializes different models with various parameters such as K (number of clusters) and random seeds.
 Visualizes and prints the results, including log-likelihood and Bayesian Information Criterion (BIC).

-How to Run
-Dependencies:

-Python 3.x
-NumPy
-Matplotlib
-Install the required packages using:

-bash
-Copy code
-pip install numpy matplotlib
-Running the code: To run the main script and experiment with different models, execute:

-bash
-Copy code
-python main.py

 Configuration:

 Modify the number of clusters (Ks) and seeds for the Gaussian Mixture Models in main.py.